Tom Watkins (music manager): Design

-Watkins was a fine art collector, specialising in works from the Memphis Group which was an influential Italian design and architecture movement of the 1980s.
-In 2001, Watkins loaned much of his Memphis collection to the Design Museum, London for their Memphis Remembered exhibition held to mark the 20th anniversary of the debut of the Memphis movement.
-An admirer of Bauhaus-inspired architecture he designed and built The Big White House in Pett Level, East Sussex in 2004, which was featured in the Channel 4 Grand Designs television series.
+Watkins was a fine art collector, specialising in works from the Memphis Group, which was an influential Italian design and architecture movement of the 1980s.
+In 2001 Watkins loaned much of his collection to the Design Museum in London for their "Memphis Remembered" exhibition to mark the 20th anniversary of the debut of the Memphis movement.
+An admirer of Bauhaus-inspired architecture, he designed and built The Big White House in Pett Level, East Sussex, in 2004, which was featured in the Channel 4 Grand Designs television series.
 In 2006 Watkins received the Sussex Heritage Trust Award for The Big White House project.

 Author

-Published in July 2016, Watkins co-wrote with Matthew Lindsay his autobiography titled Let's Make Lots of Money: Secrets of a Rich, Fat, Gay, Lucky Bastard.
-In December 2016, the book was longlisted for the Penderyn Music Book Prize and in July 2017 the book was released in paperback under the title Let's Make Lots of Money: My Life as the Biggest Man in Pop.
+Published in July 2016, Watkins co-wrote with Matthew Lindsay his autobiography, titled Let's Make Lots of Money: Secrets of a Rich, Fat, Gay, Lucky Bastard.
+In December 2016 the book was longlisted for the Penderyn Music Book Prize, and in July 2017 the book was released in paperback under the title Let's Make Lots of Money: My Life as the Biggest Man in Pop.

 Death

 Watkins suffered from poor health in his later years.
-He had type 2 diabetes and in 2014, had a liver transplant.
+He had type 2 diabetes and in 2014 had a liver transplant.
 He died on 24 February 2020, and his funeral was held on 10 March.